 Your virtual Debian server should now be set up correctly for following the rest of the guide.
 Congratulations.
 As a bonus, you now have a fully functional Linux computer that you can use for anything, and with the added safety of running it as a virtual machine.
 If you let the resolution match your monitor and select View/Full-screen mode there is almost no difference from a standalone Linux computer.

-This will give you a list of tags names for releases.
+This will give you a list of tag names for releases and development branches.
 Check out the one you want like this: